KingTechnician/TheBrain/README.md

 The OutputLayer object has a constructor for setting the size of the output layer, along with setting the values if and only if the pre-established size matches the values being set.
 It also applies the sigmoid function one more time, and has a toString method.

+# Network
+The Network object is what brings all of the objects together.

+Its properties:

+  -An InputLayer for the input layer

+  -A HiddenLayer array for each hidden layer the user decides to make

+   -An OutputLayer for the output layer

+Primarily, its constructor is an array indicating each and every layer.

+  -Example: An array [2,5,3,1] creates an ANN with 4 layers, an input layer of 2 neurons, a first hidden layer of 5 neurons, a second hidden layer of 3 neurons, and an output layer of 1 neuron.

 # Next steps?

 I have yet to create a cost function, back propagation or train method, which will be my next steps.
 I also would like a cohesive way of saving trained weights.